Qatar, Arab Spring sponsor, jails poet for life

 Naimi, who has been largely in solitary confinement, spoke to Reuters in the presence of prison guards and others: "The Emir is a good man," he said.
 "I think he doesn't know that they have me here for a year, that they have put me in a single room.

-"If he knew, I would be freed," he said, noting the Qatari ruler's past promotion of a more open society, including his hosting of the groundbreaking television channel Al Jazeera, which has given a voice to many opposition groups abroad.
+"If he knew, I would be freed," he said, noting the Qatari rulers past promotion of a more open society, including his hosting of the groundbreaking television channel Al Jazeera.

-"This is wrong," Ajami said.
+"This is wrong," he said.
 "You can't have Al Jazeera in this country and put me in jail for being a poet."

-Qatar, a close U.S. ally and major natural gas producer with a large American military base, has escaped the unrest seen in other Arab countries.
+Qatar, a close U.S. ally and major oil and gas producer with a large American military base, has escaped the unrest in other parts of the Arab world.
 The emir has taken a high-profile role at times in calling for human rights - for example, when he went to Gaza last month, the first foreign leader there in years.

 Al Jazeera has assiduously covered the Arab revolts, though it gave scant coverage to an uprising last year in neighbouring Bahrain - ruled by another Gulf Arab monarchy.